-Ten cryptocurrency exchanges operating in Brazil had their bank accounts shut down in the past and has now received a questionnaire from the country’s antitrust body according to reports from local news source Valor Economico.
+Ten Brazilian crypto exchanges had their bank accounts shut down in the past and has now received a questionnaire from the country’s antitrust body according to reports from local news source Valor Economico.

 The report revealed the names of the questioned crypto exchanges as Bitcoin Market, Bitcambio, BitcoinTrade, Foxbit, Walltime, Braziliex, BitBlue, Open Digital Capital (OTC), e-Juno, and Profitfy.